 Tour Themes: Civil Rights

-This one-story Columbia Cottage was Simkins’ home for 60 years and used not only as a residence, but for lodging and as a meeting space for local and national civil rights leaders and NAACP lawyers during a time when blacks were excluded from city hotels.
+This one-story Columbia Cottage was Simkins’ home for 60 years and used not only as a residence, but for lodging and as a meeting space for local and national civil rights leaders and NAACP lawyers.

 SOCIAL STUDIES STANDARDS